unraid/docs/docs/legacy/FAQ/Terminal_Access.md

 package.
 It's free and includes enhanced support for both Telnet and SSH.
 Unlike Windows Telnet, PuTTY allows you to use the mouse and advanced keys, such as the arrow and function keys.
-PuTTY can also be setup with your unRAID server name or IP and SSH host key.
+PuTTY can also be setup with your Unraid server name or IP and SSH host key.

 * [PuTTY web site](http://www.chiark.greenend.org.uk/~sgtatham/putty/)